 The eastern intersection, by contrast, contains a high intensity activated crosswalk ("HAWK"), which students can activate when they need to cross Forrest Avenue.
 Motorists are then instructed to stop or slow down depending on the signal being given.
 A HAWK beacon generally creates conditions that are safer than an ordinary crosswalk by alerting drivers of the presence of pedestrians.
 However, many drivers are not familiar with the signals, as they are not commonly used in the State of Delaware.
 As a result, the success of a HAWK beacon depends on the motorists' alertness and willingness to yield to pedestrians.
 A potential solution at this location is to replace the HAWK beacon with a typical traffic signal, which motorists would be more likely to adhere to.
+The tradeoff is that traffic would likely be slowed and travel time for motorists would increase.

 Figure 9 (r): The western entrance to Dover High School, which uses a traditional traffic light.

 Figure 10 (1): The eastern entrance to Dover High School, which uses a HAWK light that can be activated as needed.